-Note: If you display more than two metrics in a chart, the chart won't have a vertical scale, but you can hover over the data points to see the values of the selected metrics.
+Note: If you display more than two metrics in a chart, the chart won't have a vertical scale, but you can hover over the data points to view the values of the selected metrics.

 Each row of data in the table has a control that lets you add or remove that data series to or from the chart.
 You can use these controls to quickly change which data series are displayed on the chart.
-For example, if you only wanted to view the data for your top 3 countries, you could run the Countries report and then click the toggles next to the first 3 countries in the table.
+For example, if you only wanted to view the data for your top three countries, you could run the Countries report and then click the toggles next to the first three countries in the table.